tj/axon/Readme.md

 # Axon

   Axon is a message-oriented socket library for node.js heavily inspired by zeromq.
+For a light-weight UDP alternative you may be interested in [punt](https://github.com/visionmedia/punt).

 ## Installation